Senate Bill No. 89

 (5) Subject to restrictions in federal law, if interstate universal access services are established by the federal communications commission, federal funding for universal access services must be used to reduce state funding for intrastate services.

-NEW SECTION.
-Section 21.
+Section 25.
 Interim universal access program -- funding -- surcharge rate.
 (1) (a) The interim universal access program is funded by a surcharge based on the retail revenue for all intrastate telecommunications services in the state.
 The surcharge must be determined by the administrator by rule.
 The surcharge must be set and applied to all telecommunications carriers on a competitively neutral basis.

 (c) The payment of the surcharge is an explicit subsidy and may be shown as a separate line item on each carrier's retail telecommunications services bills.